MahendraTennakoon/programming_notes/topics/aws/aws.md

   - Long running processes can be paused
   - RAM state can be saved
   - good for services that take a long time to initialize

+## vCPU

+- Multiple threads can run on one CPU
+- Each thread is represented as a vCPU